mklfarha/gpg/README.md

 # GPG
 Go Project Generator

-GPG is a tool to generate a GraphQL API, Auth Server (JWT) and Web Management Tool (React) based on a configuration file that defines entities with their corresponding fields and relationships written in Go.
+GPG is a tool to generate an API based on a configuration file that defines entities with their corresponding fields and relationships written in Go.

-This code is experimental and is not meant for production usage, use it at your own risk
+This code is experimental and is not meant for production usage; use it at your own risk.

 ## What you get from the generator
 <img src="./docs/imgs/gpg-architecture.png" height="400px" alt="GPG What you get" title="GPG What you get">

-You are generating a layered monolith, it includes an auth server, a GraphQL API (playground included), and a web CMS to manage your data.
+You are generating a layered monolith, it includes an auth server (optional), a GraphQL API (playground included), and a web CMS to manage your data (optional).

-The generator will take care of creating the code and the tables in MySQL and it will make the corresponding changes as your design evolves by leveraging [Skeema](https://github.com/skeema/skeema) and GO templates.
+The generator will create the code and the tables in MySQL and make the corresponding changes as your design evolves by leveraging [Skeema](https://github.com/skeema/skeema) and GO templates.

-This generator is great for small projects, prototyping, and capturing structured data, you can have the project up and running in a few minutes.
+This generator is great for small projects, prototyping, and capturing structured data; you can have the project up and running in a few minutes.

-Checkout the [CA Parks demo project](https://github.com/mklfarha/gpg-demo-ca-parks) to see the generated code.
+Check out the [CA Parks demo project](https://github.com/mklfarha/gpg-demo-ca-parks) for the generated code.

 ## Getting Started